-We would like you to film for a few minutes of you and your baby every day for a week to show people what it is like for parents to have a premature baby in neonatal care.
+We would like you to film a few video clips that show people what it is like for parents to have a premature baby in neonatal care.

 It is important when filming on a neonatal unit you check with the unit before you film there.
 For reasons of confidentiality it is really important anyone in your videos has given their consent to be filmed and for that video to be shared with us for the purposes of this project.
 Please make sure that you do not accidently include other babies or families in the background of your film, and that you do not record whilst confidential conversations about care are taking place.